Shoes for Hiking and Resting

 Extra Support, Blister Prevention & Care

 Extra Support The Superfeet Company makes several non-prescription insoles that can replace the insoles that come in your trail shoes to give you more support.
-They come in shoe sizes and a variety of support, and can be customized easily with scissors to fit in your shoe perfectly.
+They come in shoe sizes and levels of support, and can be customized easily with scissors to fit in your shoe perfectly.
 We like the green ones best for distances of up to 15 miles per day.

 If you are over 40 or have chronically sore feet after long hikes, consider a visit to a reputable sports podiatrist for a consultation about ordering custom orthotics.
 These can be pricey, but insurance often covers the cost.
 Take your hiking shoes to your appointment so the doctor can assess the fit and support, and make sure the orthotic will fit in the shoe.